Wilson Bowden: History

 Wilson Bowden was the holding company for David Wilson Homes and its commercial property subsidiary, Wilson Bowden Properties, the name being adopted at the time of the group's flotation in 1987.
 David Wilson joined his father’s joinery workshop in 1960 and during that decade gradually moved the business into housebuilding.
-By the early 1970s, AH Wilson (as it was then named) was building around 150 houses a year in the Leicestershire area.
-A joint property investment with First National Finance Corporation, Bowden Park Holdings, was wholly acquired in 1973 when First National got into financial difficulty.
+By the early 1970s, AH Wilson (as it was then named) was building around 150 houses per year in the Leicestershire area.
+A joint property investment with First National Financial Corporation, Bowden Park Holdings, was wholly acquired in 1973 shortly after First National got into financial difficulty.

-David Wilson expanded substantially in the 1980s with sales rising from 300 to 1,600 in the decade, while group profits increased from £2 million to £40 million.
-As a result of conservative land buying policies, Wilson Bowden survived the recession of the early 1990s better than most of its competitors.
-Wilson then began to move out from its East Midlands heartland.
+David Wilson expanded substantially in the 1980s with sales rising from 300 to 1,600 within the decade.
+The firm's financial reports for 1989 included a record pre-tax profit of £40.3 million, being one of a few house builders that were able to increase profits that year.
+On the back of strong fiscal performance came rights issues to raise funds from investors for further growth.
+Wilson Bowden was not heavily impacted by the early 1990s recession, unlike several of its competitors, an outcome that was attributed to the firm's relatively conservative land buying practices.
+During 1993, the firm announced that house sales had risen by roughly 50 percent year-on-year.

+During the mid 1990s, Wilson Bowden started to expand beyond its East Midlands heartland.
 New offices were opened in the West Midlands, Hereford, Hertfordshire and Kent in 1992; Leeds in 1993; Cheshire in 1997 and Glasgow in 1999.
-Wilson also made some strategic acquisitions including the Berkshire firm of Trencherwood in 1996, which had a dominant position in the West Berkshire land market, and the old-established housing business of Henry Boot plc in 2003.
-By then, Wilson was building over 4,000 units a year and was regarded as one of the most consistently successful of the quoted housebuilders.
+Wilson also completed several strategic acquisitions, such as the Berkshire-based firm Trencherwood in 1996, which had a dominant position in the West Berkshire land market, the long-established housing business of Henry Boot plc in 2003, and the North West-centric developor Roland Bardsley Homes in 2006.

-David Wilson had run the business for forty years and experiments were made to ensure a controlled succession.
-However, in April 2007, just ahead of the next housing recession, the company was sold to Barratt Developments for £2.2 billion.
+By the end of 1990s, Wilson was building over 4,000 units per year and was regarded as one of the most consistently successful of the quoted housebuilders.
+Under a plan to double its prefabrication capacity, Wilson Bowden constructed its own factory in the early 2000s.